 The first, and most preferred, option entails simply applying for admission to the program.
 All prospective students are welcome to attend our Open House in October or mid-March.
 Eligible admitted students may be invited to participate in Campus Visit Days in late February (prior to the fall semester of your intended matriculation).
 These organized campus visit opportunities will allow you to gather a great deal of first-hand information which we hope will help you in making a final decision about whether to attend KU.

 The second option is making arrangements to visit us on your own, outside of organized events.
 With early notification, we will do our best to work with you to provide information and schedule appointments with faculty when possible.
 Please contact us if you feel that this is the best option for you.

-Please contact the Bioengineering Program Assistant, firstname.lastname@example.org or (785) 864-5258, to schedule a visit or with questions about the bioengineering application process.
+Please contact Graduate Program Coordinator at firstname.lastname@example.org or (785) 864-5258 to schedule a visit or with questions about the bioengineering application process.